GabrielHub/hub-frontend/README.md

 4. View positional and league data

 ### TODOS:
+> Bugs
+- Dashboard should have a modal that shows all players who don't have an updated FT%
+- Delete Duplicate Games isn't working right now
+- Wrong icon on efficiency card on player page
+- Can't filter or sort games table on dashboard
+- Games table on dashboard should use boolean type for isAI
+- First player upload breaks their rating
+- Sometimes upload creates a new player even if it is an existing alias

 > Global Store
 - Add other table values (sorts, filters etc.) to global store
 > Discord webhooks